 Responsive design is OUT for mobile sites.
 Why?
 Consumers use their smartphones to obtain information quickly and efficiently, whether it results in an immediate purchase or not.
 Instead of dealing with the hassle of a responsive design website that requires constant clicking and zooming, mobile sites should be optimized for customer efficiency and simplicity.

 4. Market to “Moments”

-Traditional campaigns built to hit home with a given audience with a specific collection of interests are being showed the door as “micro-moment marketing” enters the stage.
-Google released its “Moments” video earlier this year to show that on mobile, we have to catch consumers with their moments not just the keywords.
-For example, instead of marketing campaigns being built on a product to target to Audience A (ages 18-30, likes hunting, fishing, outdoors), the campaigns are build on moments such as “ Show-Me-How” moments, “Is-It-Worth-It” moments and more.
+Traditional campaigns built to hit home with a given audience with a specific collection of interests are being shown the door as “micro-moment marketing” enters the stage.
+Google released its “Moments” video earlier this year to show that on mobile, we have to catch consumers with their moments, not just the keywords.
+For example, instead of marketing campaigns being built on a product to target Audience A (ages 18-30, likes hunting, fishing, and outdoors), the campaigns are built on moments such as “ Show-Me-How” moments, “Is-It-Worth-It” moments and more.
 Consumers will still use keywords that enabled us to build content, but instead of just answering a consumer’s need for a product or service, we have to answer why or what feeling is making them search for that product/service in the first place.

 5. Accuracy, Efficiency, Speed

 Consumers are not the Baby Boomer generation, and the Baby Boomers are not our Seniors or the G.I.
 Generation.
 Baby Boomers are more impatient than their predecessors, and Generation Z is even less patient.
 The consumer attitude is We Want It NOW, We Want it RIGHT.
 There is no room for error because consumers today won’t forgive you as easily as in the past, so marketing campaigns should be built strategically and simplistically.